rooseveltframework/roosevelt/README.md

 LESS CSS support
 ===

-When a Roosevelt server is started, it will automatically compile any LESS (`.less`) files in your LESS folder down to minified CSS (`.css`) files of the same name in your CSS folder.
+When a Roosevelt server is started, it will automatically compile any <a href='http://lesscss.org/'>LESS</a> (`.less`) files in your LESS folder down to minified CSS (`.css`) files of the same name in your CSS folder.

 In the process it will overwrite any preexisting CSS files of the same name, so be careful.